 - IT manager

 As you may have noticed, these are the jobs that use more analytical thinking and exerts more intellectual capabilities.
-So introverts are thinkers.
+Thinkers are Introverts.

 - Lawyer.
 Lawyers don’t spend all their time locked in courtroom battles.